-- Lastly, if you are a resident of the state of Nebraska, you are eligible for a fee-based borrower's card.
+- If you are a resident of the state of Nebraska, you are eligible for a fee-based borrower's card.

 Borrowing privileges extend to books and CDs/DVDs but do not include journals or course reserves.

-Another option is to request things from the UNL Libraries using the Interlibrary Loan (ILL) services of your own local library.
+Another option is to request items from the UNL Libraries using the Interlibrary Loan (ILL) services of your own local library.